Missing for 7 years, California cat to be reunited with Knoxville owner - NewsBreak

 KNOXVILLE, Tenn. ( WATE ) — A cat that has been missing for 7 years in California is on a her way to Tennessee for a reunion with her owner.
 Joe Drnec, who now lives near Knoxville, said he received a call recently that left him stunned.

-“We never thought we would ever see her again, this is really an amazing story,” Drnec said.Knoxville woman charged with aggravated assault after dispute over farm animals
+“We never thought we would ever see her again, this is really an amazing story,” Drnec said.Beagle puppies from negligent Virginia breeding facility searching for new homes

 While living in California a few years ago, the Drnecs’ adopted Ebi from the Mary S. Roberts Pet Adoption Center.
 Her name means ‘shrimp’ in Japanese.
 Primarily an indoor cat, Ebi became increasingly curious about the outside world so the Drnec’s eventually let her to explore beyond the front door.

 “She just went crazy at the door, always wanting to go outside,” said Joe Drnec.
-“She eventually became an indoor-outdoor cat.”Developers of 200-acre Sevierville site in talks with international theme park company
+“She eventually became an indoor-outdoor cat.”Pints for Paws: Marsh will donate to animal shelters in return for blood donations

 In early 2015, Ebi wandered off and never returned home.
 Later that year, the Drnec’s moved across the country without their beloved Ebi.
 Now, seven years later, Ebi has been found.